SumoLogic/sumologic-documentation/blog-csoar/2023-12-04-application-update.md

 ### Changes and Enhancements
 * Playbooks: Added ability to dynamically select an authorizer in UserChoice node.
 #### Automation Service
-* Now the Automation Service permits to execute also Containment and Scheduled actions.
+* The Automation Service now permits you to execute Containment and Scheduled actions.
 App Central has been updated accordingly.

 ### Bug fixes
-* Fixed: Selecting a timestamp while testing integrations results in wrong timestamp to be used.
+* Selecting a timestamp while testing integrations no longer results in the wrong timestamp being used.
-* Fixed: Boolean values are processed as null in actions/playbooks.
+* Boolean values are no longer processed as null in actions/playbooks.
-* Fixed: Issue using playbooks placeholder in textArea for Incident fields.
+* There is no longer an issue using a playbooks placeholder in the textArea for Incident fields.
-* Fixed: Issue related to edit a playbook and publishing causing empty playbook.
+* Editing a playbook and publishing no longer causes an empty playbook.
 #### Cloud SOAR
-* Playbooks: Fixed Incident Fields not available in Condition Nodes (ie: "NULL").
+* In playbooks, Incident fields are now available in condition nodes (they are no longer "NULL").
-* Entities: Fixed file type not displayed for entities File.
+* The file type is now displayed for Entities files.